zapstiko/Bug-Bounty/README.md

 # Bug-Bounty

-Here Are Some Bug Bounty Resouarch From Twitter
+Here Are Some Bug Bounty Resource From Twitter